Chapter 13 Bankruptcy: What Will It Cost and Will It Work?

 How Many Readers Completed Their Chapter 13 Plans?

-Our survey showed that readers had slightly more than a 50-50 chance of success with Chapter 13 bankruptcy: Only 52% of readers successfully completed their Chapter 13 plan, while 48% had their cases dismissed.
-To understand these results, reviewing how Chapter 13 bankruptcy works is helpful.
+Our survey showed that readers had slightly more than a 50-50 chance of success with Chapter 13 bankruptcy.
+Only 52% of readers completed their Chapter 13 plan, while 48% had their cases dismissed.
+Reviewing how Chapter 13 bankruptcy works can help readers understand these results.

 Debtors draft a plan to repay many of their debts over several years.
 For example, if you want to keep your home but are behind on your payments, the plan can give you time to catch up on the past-due amounts while you continue with the current mortgage payments.
 But when a debtor can't keep up with the payments, you would then face foreclosure unless you could get a modification of your Chapter 13 plan.